“Both are necessary. Both are important.”

 You need people who can hold the line.
 And you need people who can get things done.

-John Mackey, CEO and co-founder of Whole Foods Market, gave me specific language for a common dynamic in organizational behavior.
+John Mackey, Co-Founder and initial CEO of Whole Foods Market and co-author of Conscious Capitalism, gave me specific language for a common dynamic in organizational behavior.

 In words he shared on Rich Roll’s podcast, the purist and the pragmatist are at the heart of a valuable tension in businesses, organizations, and movements.